daklab/LeafletSC/README.md

 # LeafletSC

 LeafletSC is a binomial mixture model designed for the analysis of alternative splicing events in single-cell RNA sequencing data.
 The model facilitates understanding and quantifying splicing variability at the single-cell level.
-Below is the graphical model representation:
+Below is the graphical abstract of our approach:

 <p align="center">
   <img src="https://github.com/daklab/Leaflet/assets/23510936/2c7981fe-91ec-4830-b010-b74ac4140940">